 Religious bullying occurs when a religious or religiously unaffiliated person chooses to intentionally or unintentionally degrade another person emotionally, mentally, or physically based on: 1) the bullied individual’s actual or perceived religious or religiously unaffiliated identity, or 2) the doctrines or practices of their belief; thereby creating or maintaining a power imbalance between the parties.
 This imbalance can manifest in various unexpected ways, as depicted in the image above.
 As such, religious bullying can be initiated by or directed towards atheists or religious and agnostic individuals alike.
 It can also occur across religious groups, within religious groups, or between those who are religious and those who have no religious affiliation.
 Like other forms of bullying, this can occur through physical, psychological, or verbal means in-person and/or online (Kirman, 2004; PREVNet; stopbullying.gov) and can affect someone in the short-term or long-term into adulthood or into future generations (Cram, 2001; DeLara, 2016; Farrington, 1993).

-This type of bullying requires attention as witnesses or victims of religious bullying are often alienated and exposed to injustices, which can lead to mental health, suicide, and religio-political affiliation through religious extremism, which can harm the global society (Keddie, 1998; Moghaddam, 2005).
+This type of bullying requires attention as students who experience or witness religious bullying are often alienated and exposed to injustices, which can lead to mental health, suicide, and religio-political affiliation through religious extremism, which can harm the global society (Keddie, 1998; Moghaddam, 2005).

 Religious bullying is dangerous and, as with other forms of bullying, poses short term and long term effects, including (DeLara, 2016; Nansel et al., 2004; Pan & Spittal, 2013; Totten & Quigley, 2003, etc.):